giggio/notifyhealth/README.md

 This app checks if a container is running and healthy or stopped (and shouldn't) and notifies accordingly.

 This can be run on Linux for AMD64 and ARMv7.
-Windows is coming.

 ## Upstream Links